Vertical Integration of Research

 The program is also going to have a high school component.
 We are going to train advanced local high school students to think about problems in elementary mathematics from a broader point of view.
 We are going to create research projects for them that are going to slowly increase in technical difficulty and sophistication, ultimately leading to work on open problems.

-Postdoctoral members of the lab: Matthew Dannenberg and Nerraja Kulkarni
+Postdoctoral members of the lab: Matthew Dannenberg (UR), Nerraja Kulkarni (UR), and Ben Lund (IBS-Korea)

 Graduate student members of the lab: Pablo Bhowmik, Will Burstein, Shantanu Deodhar, Shengze Duan, Nathaneal Grand, Anirudh Gurjale, Tianxiao Hu, Nathaniel Kingsbury (CUNY), Zhihe Li, Sreedev Mamikoth, Hari Nathan, Svetlana Pack (Penn State), Quy Pham, Nathan Skerrett, Ella Yu.